Huskies have characteristic large pointy ears, but when do husky ears stand up after being floppy at birth?

 - Things To Avoid When Your Husky Is Young

-While each Husky is different, generally a Husky’s ear standing process starts when your puppy is 6 weeks old.
+While each husky is different, generally a husky’s ear-standing process starts when your puppy is 6 weeks old.

 The reason why it can take some time for their ears to stand up is that the bones and cartilage in their ears are in the process of growing.
 This is supposed to be a gradual process.